thanasisn/SDR_enhancement_LAP/Article_B5/Article_B5_ab_NA.md

 ## 3.2 Climatology of cloud enhancement events

-Another interesting aspect of the CE events is their distribution within the year..
+Another interesting aspect of the CE events is their distribution within the year.
 Figure shows the monthly box and whisker plot of the CE number of occurrence normalized with the highest median value that occurs in June, depicting a clear seasonal cycle.
 Although CE events are present throughout the year, the most active period is during May and June.
-During winter (December -- February), the number of CE cases is about $25\text{\%}$ of the maximum, while in the intermediate months the number of occurrences gradually ramps between the maximum and minimum.
+During winter (December -- February), the number of CE cases is about
+$25\text{\%}$ of the maximum, while in the intermediate months the number of occurrences gradually ramps between the maximum and minimum.
 This seasonality is a combined effect of different factors, among them the types of clouds, their frequency of occurrence the seasonally